Dehydroabietic acid

-Dehydroabietic acid (DHA) is a naturally occurring abietane-type diterpenoid resin acid found predominantly in coniferous trees.
-It is a major component of rosin and is utilized in various industrial applications due to its chemical properties.
+Dehydroabietic acid is a naturally occurring abietane-type diterpenoid resin acid, which is found in coniferous trees.
+It actually is the main component of rosin.
+This acid has several industrial applications because of its chemical properties.

-Chemical structure and properties
+Chemical properties

-Dehydroabietic acid has the molecular formula C_{20}H_{28}O_{2} and a molecular weight of 300.44 g/mol.
-It appears as a white to off-white solid with a melting point of 150–153 °C and a boiling point of approximately 390 °C. The compound is practically insoluble in water but soluble in organic solvents such as ethanol and acetone.
+Dehydroabietic acid has a molecular formula of C_{20}H_{28}O_{2} and also, a M.W. of 300.44 g/mol.
+It is a white to grey colored solid, having a melting point of 150–153 °C and a boiling point of ca. 390 °C. The compound is not soluble to water, but is highly soluble in ethanol and acetone.

 Biological activity

-It exhibits a range of biological activities, including:
+It exhibits a range of biological activities, which among others, include: